1) What is the difference between the QA and software testing?

 15) What is quality audit?

-The systematic and independent examination for determining the quality of activities is known as quality audit.
-It allows the cross check for the planned arrangements, whether they are properly implemented or not.
+The systematic and independent examination for determining the effectiveness of quality control procedures is known as quality audit.

 - YSlow for FireBug